 Imagine how important this was thousands of years ago, when the only source of knowledge were other people – the elders lived long enough to passed on everything they knew to their children and grandchildren, which ultimately let us evolve so fast.

 For this book reading a summary was perfect.
-It’s a book I would never have bought, and this way I got to learn 3 cool things about a field I usually don’t occupy myself with a lot – biology.
+Why Is Sex Fun is a book that I would never have bought, and this way I got to learn 3 cool things about a field I usually don’t occupy myself with a lot – biology.

 My biggest aha-moment was in lesson 2, who could’ve guessed we came up with hidden ovulation on purpose, so to speak?